 Here are 7 easy ways to keep your concrete patio 20 degrees cooler or more:

-- Pouring textured concrete.
+- Choose textured concrete.

-- Using a fan or fog system.
+- Use a fan or fog system.

-- Spraying concrete with water.
+- Spray the concrete with water.

 You might know that concrete that has absorbed too much heat can affect your comfort in a patio area.
 You probably don’t know that dangerously hot concrete can also affect the integrity of the concrete, the environment, and even your health.

 They assign concrete surfaces a value from 0 to 100.
 The higher the number, the more reflective the surface.
 The lower the number indicates a higher absorbency of sunlight and heat.

 It also has small pockets of air that prevent someone walking barefoot across it to touch 100% of the surface.
 Textured concrete also has better airflow through its structure than smooth concrete.